Zum Inhalt springen

 Two wines in comparison

 A little insight into the Cru Juliénas from the wineries Bret Brothers and Romanesca.
-Here we look at two different (but each exceptionally good) vintages 2018 and 2019.
+We take a look at two different (but exceptionally good) vintages 2018 and 2020.

 Juliénas "Les Fouillouses" AOC 2018 - Romanesca